How To Find The X Intercept From Standard Form

 2. Solve for x: After substituting y = 0, you'll have an equation of the form Ax = C. Solve this equation for x by dividing both sides by A. This will give you the x-coordinate of the x-intercept.

 3. Express the x-intercept as a coordinate pair: While the solution to step 2 gives you the x-coordinate, remember that an intercept is a point on the coordinate plane.
-Therefore, express your answer as an ordered pair (x, 0).
+Which means, express your answer as an ordered pair (x, 0).

 Worked Examples: Finding x-Intercepts